lime02lime/Scribe/README.md

 - This URL is created using AWS API Gateway, which forwards the webhook to AWS Lambda.
 - AWS Lambda is triggered, fetching the received message and transcribing it if it is an audio file.
 - The transcribed message is then sent back to the user.
+- Performance info is saved to a DynamoDB database, containing the user ID, audio file size, and the time taken for the lambda function to run.

 ## Prerequisites